 The Directors also gratefully acknowledge the valuable support and assistance received

 from various Ministries of Government, in particular Ministry of Defence, Ministry of

 Coal, Ministry of Mines, Ministry of Steel, Ministry of

 Railways and the Ministry of External Affairs.
 The Directors are also grateful to the

 Government of Karnataka and Kerala for the support and co-operation extended to the

-Your Directors take this opportunity to place on record their appreciation
+Your Directors take this opportunity to place on record their appreciation for the

-the employees and executives at all levels for the continued progress and prosperity of the Company.
+executives at all levels for the continued progress and prosperity of the Company.

 For and on behalf of the Board of Directors

-Chairman & Managing Director (I/c)
+Chairman & Managing Director